-I note the intention of the Bill is to improve data sharing between NSW Government agencies, outline data sharing safeguards as well as the establishment of a NSW Data Analytics Centre (DAC).
+I note the intention of the bill is to improve data sharing between New South Wales Government agencies, outline data sharing safeguards as well as the establishment of a New South Wales Data Analytics Centre (DAC).
 I support the outcomes that will be achieved through the establishment of the DAC.

-The New South Wales Ombudsman, Professor John McMillan, AO, formerly the Australian Information Commissioner, Commonwealth Ombudsman and Integrity Commissioner for the Australian Commission for Law Enforcement Integrity, stated:
+NSW Ombudsman Professor John McMillan, AO, who was formerly the Australian Information Commissioner, Commonwealth Ombudsman and Integrity Commissioner for the Australian Commission for Law Enforcement Integrity, said:

-Information collected and held by government is a unique resource that enables a better understanding of community trends, challenges and expectations.
-The value of information lies in using it, having regard to privacy and security concerns...
+Information collected and held by Government is a unique resource that enables a better understanding of community trends, challenges and expectations.
+The value of information lies in using it, having regard to privacy and security concerns.
+The Ombudsman's office has seen how data driven service provision can assist Government agencies to tackle key challenges in areas such as service provision to Aboriginal communities; better identifying and responding to at risk children and families; and diverting young people from the criminal justice system.
 The data analytics centre can play a central role in ensuring that public sector information is used wisely and managed appropriately.